Manual handling in the workplace involves a range of tasks that, if done incorrectly, can have a detrimental impact on the health of your workers.

 Each session covers the key requirements for each topic and takes a practical approach so workers can apply what they have learned back in their workplace.

-Where can I get a manual handling assessment?
+Where can I get a this assessment?

 What is good manual handling practice?